 - "Other" (Buyer defined)

-FedBid means the providers of FedBid® online procurement services through the Services, and said providers’ employees, agents, subcontractors, successors, officers, directors, stockholders, assigns and affiliates.
+FedBid means the providers of FedBid® online procurement services through the Services, and said providers’ employees, agents, subcontractors, successors, officers, directors, stockholders, assigns, subsidiaries and affiliates.

-FedBid Fees means fees applied to the transaction by FedBid, including the Transaction Fee, as well as any subscription and/or per-event management fees, as determined by the Buyer.
-During the bidding process, FedBid Fees are incorporated into each of the Bids; however, only the Selected Seller incurs FedBid Fees, which must be received by FedBid or the FedBid Authorized Agent by the Payment Due Date.
+FedBid Fees means fees applied to the transaction by FedBid, including the Transaction Fee or Savings Share, as well as any subscription and/or per-event management fees, as determined by the Buyer.
+Only the Selected Seller incurs FedBid Fees, which must be received by FedBid or the FedBid Authorized Agent by the Payment Due Date.
 Sellers not selected do not incur any FedBid Fees.

 FedBizOpps (FBO) means a single point of entry for U.S. federal government Buyers to publish, and for Sellers to find, posted U.S. federal government business opportunities across departments and agencies that exceed $25,000 in value or may not be available on a pre-competed Government-Wide Acquisition Contract (GWAC).

-Flagged Seller means a Selected Seller that incurs an ActivityCard Performance Alert from the Buyer due to the Selected Seller’s materially problematic performance under an Order.
+Flagged Seller means a Selected Seller that incurs an ActivityCard Seller Activity Note from the Buyer due to the Selected Seller’s materially problematic performance under an Order.

 Independent Venue means an established commercial entity that neither exerts nor proposes to exert influence to solicit or obtain contracts for the Commercial Items solicited by Buyers or offered by Sellers through the Web Site.

-Information includes any information provided to FedBid or others by You or to You by FedBid or others during the registration, bidding process and use of the Services.
-Information includes, but is not limited to, data contained in product catalog content from Sellers, IFBs, Bids, Registration Information, ActivityCard Information, About Seller Information and descriptions of Commercial Items, all of which may include company names, addresses, phone numbers, e-mail addresses and other information, including personally identifying information that can be used to distinguish or trace an individual’s identity or other personal details.
+Information: includes any information provided to FedBid or others by You or to You by FedBid or others during registration, bidding, payment or other use of the Services.
+Information includes, but is not limited to, data contained in product catalog content from Sellers, IFBs, Bids, Registration Information, ActivityCard Information, About Seller Information, Orders and descriptions of Commercial Items, all of which may include company names, addresses, phone numbers, e-mail addresses and other information, including personally identifying information that can be used to distinguish or trace an individual’s identity or other personal details.